Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Push down in this position to remove the pedal.

-Left pedal removal follows an almost identical process to the right, with one minor change.
+Left pedal removal follows an almost identical process to the right-hand pedal, with one minor change.
 First, rotate the left crank to the nine o’clock position.
 Then, follow the same method above to remove the left pedal.
 With the tool in place and facing the back of the bike, hold the left crank in place and push down on the tool’s handle.

 Fitting New Pedals